12 Unusual & Unique Stays in Utah for an Epic Adventure

 8. Zion Wildflower Resort

-Bridging the gap between tents and cabins, Zion Wildflower Resort sits minutes from the east entrance of Zion National Park.
-Choose between canvas tents, covered wagons, or tiny cabins offering rustic luxury with shared bathrooms and communal fire pits.
+Zion Wildflower Resort near the east entrance of Zion National Park bridges the gap between camping and luxury perfectly.
+You can choose from canvas tents, covered wagons, or tiny cabins – all with shared bathrooms and communal fire pits that create this great social atmosphere.

 For a truly unique experience at Zion Wildflower Resort, opt for a canvas tent, offering a memorable glamping adventure.